Lesplay/json-practice/README.md

 # json-practice

-A practical exercise with the use of http://jsonplaceholder.typicode.com/
+A practical exercise with the use of http://jsonplaceholder.typicode.com/ done as a break from my Blood Bowl app project.

 The aim of this is to write a function that will create an automatic download of users with some tricky limitations.